rushiiMachine/osu-patcher/README.md

 ## Compiling

-1. Install the .NET SDK 8 in addition to the .NET Framework 4.5.2 developer pack.
+1. Install the .NET SDK 8, the .NET Framework 4.5.2 developer pack, and Rust (rustup/cargo).
-2. Run `dotnet restore`
-3. Run `dotnet build Osu.Patcher.Injector -c Release`
+2. Run `dotnet build Osu.Patcher.Injector -c Release`
-4. Output will be located in `./Osu.Patcher.Injector/bin/Release/net6.0/`
+3. Output will be located in `./Osu.Patcher.Injector/bin/Release/net8.0/`

 ## How

 This uses [ManagedInjector](https://github.com/holly-hacker/ManagedInjector) to inject a .NET DLL into an osu! process, which uses [Harmony](https://github.com/pardeike/Harmony) to hook methods/ rewrite IL instructions.
 To find obfuscated methods, "signatures" based on a portion of the IL instructions from the target method are used to locate it, and then patch it.
-Since this method doesn't rely on neither the Eazfuscator obfuscation key nor the obfuscated names, it should work on any version even if the method names change.
+Since this method doesn't rely on neither the Eazfuscator obfuscation key nor the obfuscated names, it should work on any version with matching IL even if the method names change.

 ## is this okay?